 Diesel engines have received bad press recently.
 We answer the question: should I buy a diesel car?

-The result has been a decline in diesel sales - recently, hybrid and electric cars have outsold diesels - and some manufacturers are now turning their backs on diesel-powered cars all together.
-Porsche has withdrawn their diesel models from sale in the past few years, and Toyota decided to only offer diesel in its pickup and SUV ranges.
+The result has been a decline in diesel sales - recently, hybrid and electric cars have outsold diesel - with more affordable EVs like the Tesla Model 3 and Kia e-Niro arriving in showrooms.
+This has led to some manufacturers moving away from diesel cars altogether, with brands like Porsche and Toyota no longer featuring diesel in their respective model ranges.
 In this guide, we aim to help you decide whether your next car should be a diesel.

 The Volkswagen emissions scandal in 2014 received widespread media coverage and kickstarted a reevaluation of just how clean diesel power is.
 The issue of NOx emissions from diesel engines and their potential effect on local pollution levels led to a shift in public opinion and a dramatic fall in sales of diesel cars.
-Even so, they conventional diesel models will remain on sale until 2030 - so should you still be considering buying one?
+Even so, conventional diesel models will remain on sale until 2030 - so should you still be considering buying one?

 Perhaps the choice is made even harder because buyers also have hybrid and electric vehicles to consider (electric cars are eligible for a grant from the Government), with the latter expected to be the type of car we all ultimately buy in the long term.
 Right now, however, particularly for drivers who travel large distances, diesel cars still make the most sense.